 Grand Chenier is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Louisiana.
 With a population of 794 people and just one neighborhood, Grand Chenier is the 238th largest community in Louisiana.
 There's nothing like the smell of a brand new house, and in Grand Chenier, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Grand Chenier, and putting down their money on brand new construction.
 Grand Chenier’s real estate is, on average, some of the newest in the nation.
 Grand Chenier does seem to be experiencing an influx of affluent people, because the median household income is .

-When you are in Grand Chenier, you'll notice that it is more blue-collar than most other communities in America.
-60.26% of Grand Chenier’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Grand Chenier is generally considered to be a blue-collar town.
+60.26% of the Grand Chenier workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grand Chenier is a town of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Grand Chenier who work in healthcare (25.83%), farm management occupations (6.62%), and art, media, and design (3.31%).

 Another notable thing is that Grand Chenier is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.